 Preparing for a baby is a time full of celebration, showers and shopping, but the arrival of a little one brings not only added expense for your family but also a noticeable drop in income for many new families.

-If you’re eligible for employment insurance (EI) benefits (up to 15 weeks) and EI parental benefits (up to 35 weeks), you’ll receive up to 55% of your average weekly earnings, to a maximum of $501 per week, after a 1-week waiting period up front.
-NOTE: The 2017 federal budget proposed extending parental leave to 61 weeks, which adds up to 18 months of combined leave, but the parental leave benefit in that case would be only 33% of insurable earnings.
-Essentially, it would mean stretching the same benefit amount over a longer timeframe.
-The changes to the Employment Insurance Act required to extend parental leave haven’t yet been made.
+If you’re eligible for employment insurance (EI) benefits (up to 15 weeks) and standard EI parental benefits (up to 35 weeks), you’ll receive up to 55% of your average weekly earnings, to a maximum of $501 per week, after a 1-week waiting period up front.
+If you choose extended parental leave, you can take up to 61 weeks, which adds up to 18 months of combined leave, but the parental leave benefit in that case would be only 33% of insurable earnings.
+Essentially, it means stretching the same benefit amount over a longer timeframe.

 At the same time, don’t count on your employer to top up your EI benefits.
 In its most recent numbers on the subject, Statistics Canada says only 1 in 5 new moms who received EI maternity benefits also collected top-up payments from their employers.